sckott/apipkgen/README.md

 #> 4        2015, 12, 27 2015-12-27T19:35:51Z      1.451245e+12               0
 ```

-### Meta

-* Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
-By participating in this project you agree to abide by its terms.

 ## Citation

 Get citation information for `apipkgen` in R by running: `citation(package = 'apipkgen')`